 What Currency Pairs Move the Most? - The Most Liquid Currency Pairs

-The currency pairs that move the most are the Forex Major Currency Pairs.
+The currency pairs that move the most are the Forex Major FX Pairs.
 These major currency pairs are the currencies that move the most in the forex market.

-Major currency pairs are the currency pairs that are the most traded currency pairs by volume of trade transactions - these currency pairs are: EURUSD, USDJPY, GBPUSD & USDCHF.
+Major currency pairs are the currency pairs that are the most traded currency pairs by volume of trade positions - these currency pairs are: EURUSD, USDJPY, GBPUSD & USDCHF.

 Major currency pairs have a combination of the USD and one other major - EUR, JPY, GBP, CHF.